Accessibility Tools

 • Sleeping problems – sleeping too little or too much (and still feeling tired).

-• Feeling or acting less enthusiastically than usual about things.
+• Feeling less enthusiastic than usual.

-• Feeling disconnected or isolated from others
+• Feeling disconnected or isolated from others, or like a burden.

 • Feeling less interested in sex.